Jugglers Three: Characters

+Kovacs, friends of Graham and Karen; Graham was upset about not being invited to their wedding then got embarrasssed when he finally was.

 Third World Blues

 Williamson later reworked the play again in 1996 as Third World Blues.
 This was done at the behest of Wayne Harrison, the director, who was an admirer of the original play.
 There had been a well publicised conflict between Harrison and Williamson over the staging of Heretic but they reunited for this play.

 Williamson rewrote the play after researching by talking to Vietnam veterans and counsellors saying "I slowly started to realise just how traumatic war and combat is for most participants."
 He also made key structural changes saying "the original was virtually in farce form - there was something like 39 entrances and exits.
 It's down to 19 now, which structurally makes it half as farcical as before."